-M. H. Sawver, of Port Angelus, Washington, was the week-end guest of Mr. and Mrs. Robert Fullerton.
+M. H. Sawyer, of Port Angelus, Washington, was the week-end guest of Mr. and Mrs. Robert Fullerton.

-S. B. Benabu and little daughter, Ceila, with her governess, Miss Presley, of London, metand, are numbered among the guests of the Inn for
+S. B. Benabu and little daughter, Ceila, with her governess, Miss Presley, of London, England, are numbered among the guests of the Inn for the summer.

-Wiss V. A. Jackson, of Brooklyn, and Miss Abby S. Rose,
+Miss V. A. Jackson, of Brooklyn, and Miss Abby S. Rose,

-Manhattan, are making their home at the Inn.
+of Manhattan, are making their home at the Inn.
+Prof. and Mrs. E. H. Gerould, of Princeton, N. J., were the week-end guests of Mrs. Gerould's mother, Mrs. B. M. Fullerton, and family.
+Mrs. Gerould is the well-known writer, Katharine Fullerton Gerould.
+Prof. Gerould is located at Princeton University.

-Prof. and Mrs. E. H. Gerould, of Princeton, N. J., were week-end guests of Mrs. Gerould's mother, Mrs. B. M. Fillerton, and family.
-Mrs. Gerould is the well-known Katharine Fullerton Gerould.
-Prof. Gerould is loat Princeton University.
+W. S. Hernon has returned to the Inn after an absence of several months.

-W. S. Hernon has returned to the Inn after an absence everal months.
+Mr. and Mrs. Julian B. Beady, of Rye, N. Y., were weekend guests of the Inn.

-Mr. and Mrs. Julian B. Beady, of Rye, N. Y., were weekguests of the Inn.
+General and Mrs. T. H. Heintelzman, of Washington, D. C., were week-end guests of Col. and Mrs. H. F. Dalton.
+General Heintelzman is on General Pershing's staff.

-General and Mrs. T. H. Heintelzman, of Washington, D. were week-end guests of Col. and Mrs. H. F. Dalton.
+Miss Faith Harrington has returned to her home in Providence, R. I., after a pleasant visit with Miss Helen Smith.
+Miss Helen Stenger, of Denver, Col., spent a few days at the Inn, the guest of Miss Mignon Downing.

-Miss Faith Harrington has returned to her home in Promience, R. I., after a pleasant visit with Miss Helen Smith.
-Miss Helen Stenger, of Denver, Col., spent a few days at Inn, the guest of Miss Mignon Downing.
+Frederick Bauer, of the Gardens, left for the south on

-Frederick Bauer, of the Gardens, left for the south on Saurday last to join Mrs. Bauer.
-They will return early in and take up their residence at the Inn.
+Saturday last to join Mrs. Bauer.
+They will return early in April and take up their residence at the Inn.

-Mr. and Mrs. H. F. Fenlon entertained on Saturday evenme in the sun parlor a party of fifteen.
-The color scheme green and white.
-The young people enjoyed dancing the evening.
+Mr. and Mrs. H. F. Fenlon entertained on Saturday even-ing in the sun parlor a party of fifteen.
+The color scheme was green and white.
+The young people enjoyed dancing during the evening.

-Among the recent arrivals at the Inn are Mrs. George H. Waterman, of Brookline, Mass., and W. P. Hardy, of Manharran.
+Among the recent arrivals at the Inn are Mrs. George H. Waterman, of Brookline, Mass., and W. P. Hardy, of Manhattan.